Skip to content

 Key facts at a glance

 2. Operational data.
-3 of 11 estates publish operational data with FWS, including verified date availability and verified responsiveness: La Deveze in Occitanie, Domaine Le Castelet in the Tarn, and Domaine de Valbonne in Occitanie.
-The remaining 8 carry the same editorial vetting with lighter operational data.
+Some estates publish operational data with FWS, including verified date availability and verified responsiveness; the rest carry the same editorial vetting with lighter operational data.

 5. Building styles.
-5 styles across the 11 estates: Mas (Provençal stone farmhouse), Bastide (Provençal country estate), Manoir with farmhouse footprint, working domaine with farmhouse buildings, and primary Farmhouse/Grange in regional materials.
+Mas (Provençal stone farmhouse), Bastide (Provençal country estate), Manoir with farmhouse footprint, working domaine with farmhouse buildings, and primary Farmhouse/Grange in regional materials.

 6. Editorial inclusion.
-These 11 estates come from our directory of 190+ French wedding venues.
-Each one passes four checks: agricultural origin buildings; sole-use weekend booking; on-site sleeping; and caterer flexibility.
+Each estate comes from our directory of French wedding venues and passes four checks: agricultural-origin buildings; sole-use weekend booking; on-site sleeping; and caterer flexibility.
+Editor-in-Chief Anne-Sophie Boubals reviews the list quarterly.

 Archetype guide